 Expectation of fund manager

 Asian markets came back into favor as China abandoned its zero-Covid policy.
-The first rally off the low saw many heavily shorted stocks with weak earnings prospects outperforming in China.
-While we are positioned for reopening, we select companies with a solid business model that can deliver stronger earnings recovery into next year.
+After the first rally off the low, it is a great time for global investors to allocate to Asia.
+We focus on companies with a solid business model that can deliver stronger earnings recovery into next year.
 Although with global growth slowing there will be mounting earnings risks, the sounder fiscal and monetary policy that has been adopted in Asia should make markets more resilient than in the past.
 A trip to ASEAN recently confirmed that investment and growth continue to be robust, despite some inflationary pressures, especially in Indonesia.
 Concerns over growth are likely to remain in cyclical sectors such as tech hardware, but asset-based valuations are getting closer to a trough and this should provide a floor.
 The recent market rout surrounding Adani Group companies highlights the importance of incorporating corporate governance analysis into valuations of emerging market companies.
-India remains a good long-term story, but we remain selective and disciplined with our value approach.
+India is a good long-term story, but we remain selective and disciplined with our value approach.